gvoze32/pianoblox/README.md

         *   Debian/Ubuntu: `sudo apt-get install python3-tk`
         *   Fedora: `sudo dnf install python3-tkinter`
     *   Alternatively, or if a system package is not available/preferred, you can try installing the `python-tk` package via pip, which you've already added to the command below.
-3. Install the `pynput` (and `python-tk` if not obtained otherwise) libraries using pip:
+3. Install the `pynput` library using pip:
     ```bash
-    pip install pynput python-tk
+    pip install pynput
     ```

 ## Running Pianoblox